shreyventure/shopping-list/README.md

 ![](Images/complete.gif)

-> <em><strong>Note</strong>: Images displayed above are gifs created using older version of shopping-list and only exist inorder to potray the app functionality.
+> <em><strong>Note</strong>: Images displayed above are gifs created using older version of shopping-list and only exist inorder to potray the app functionality.</em>

 ## Installation 🖥️